jakobnissen/ErrorTypes.jl/docs/src/usage.md

 ### Conversion
 Apart from the two special cases above: The conversion of `none` (of type `None`) to `Option`, and `Err(x)` and `Ok(x)` (of type `ResultConstructor`) to `Result`, error types can only convert to each other in certain circumstances.
 This is intentional, because type conversion is a major source of mistakes.

-* An object of type `Option` and `Result` can be converted to its own type.
+* An object of type `Option` and `Result` can be converted to its own type, i.e. `convert(T, ::T)` works.
 * An `Option{T}` can be converted to an `Option{T2}`, if `T <: T2`.
 You intentionally cannot convert e.g. an `Option{Int}` to an `Option{UInt}`.
 * A `Result{O, E}` can be converted to a `Result{O2, E2}` if `O <: O2` and `E <: E2`.

 It is intentionally NOT possible to e.g. convert a `Result{Int, String}` containing an `Ok` to a `Result{Int, Int}`, even if the `Ok` value contains an `Int` which is allowed in both of the `Result` types.
 The reason for this is that if it was allowed, whether or not conversions threw errors would depend on the _value_ of an error type, not the type.
-The idea behind this package is to present edge cases as types, not values.
+This type-unstable behaviour would defeat idea behind this package, namely to present edge cases as types, not values.

 ### @?
 If you make an entire codebase of functions returning `Result`s and `Option`s, it can get bothersome to constantly check if function calls contain error values and propagate those error values.
 To make this process easier, use the macro `@?`, which automatically propagates any error values.
 If this is applied to some expression `x` evaluating to a `Result` or `Option` containing an error value, the macro will evaluate to something equivalent to `return Err(unwrap_err(x))` or `return none`, respectively.
 If it contains a result value, the macro is evaluated to the equivalent of `unwrap(x)`.